PixarAnimationStudios/OpenSubdiv/documentation/roadmap.rst

   level interface for subdivision surface data and functionality.
 We need an implementation of this high-level API.

-  Note: this project has been started at Pixar.
+  Note: this document drafting has been started at Pixar with partners.

 Support for infinitely sharp creases
 ++++++++++++++++++++++++++++++++++++